shift-left-test/Hosta/README.md

-# hosta
+# Hosta

-> Host based test automation for CMake
+> Host based test automation for C

 ## About